 The impact of the tracking system on the final cost of the generated energy is very high, not only in the cost of the product itself, but also through the installation (foundation, wiring, electric conduits,...), maintenance and operation of the plants.
 Specific actions for the development of trackers to reduce cost must be carried out, focusing on installation aspects.
-Additionally, novel concepts based on integrated designs of module and supporting structure opens a clear pathway to reduce cost, as defined in O.2.
-Other areas of research include trackers that make more intelligent structural to reduce material use, such as the use of cable-stayed structures as opposed to the cantilevered structures commonly used.
+Additionally, novel concepts based on integrated designs of module and supporting structure open a clear pathway to reduce cost.
+Other areas of research include trackers that make use of cable-stayed structures as opposed to the cantilevered structures commonly used.